Recent Articles

 - Antiviral - topical application especially for cold sores

-- Antispasmodic and analgesic (reduces spasms and pain) for stomach discomfort, colic, and constipation. ( Goes nicely combined with fennel seed and chamomile).
+- Antispasmodic and analgesic (reduces spasms and pain) for stomach discomfort, colic, and constipation

 - As a syrup (simmer fresh or dried lemon balm and leave the water to cool.
 Strain and then add sugar or sweetener to make a simple syrup).
-1/2 tsp up to 3 times a day with water or straight.
+Children can take ½ tsp up to 3 times a day with water or straight.

 - Can add tincture or lemon balm oil to cream for topical use